 If you’re slow to find a community, just keep going.
 I’ve found the simple life to be contagious.
 The community may just find you.

 I’ve always been kind of a squirrel when it comes to decluttering my home and organizing my life.
 It’s easy for me to start with my purse, move into the closet and then find myself painting a picture frame in the garage.

 Owning less is the key to an organized and tidy life.
 However, in order to get to that place we need to reign in our squirrel like behavior with a focused, decisive, and intentional plan.

 It’s best to have a plan in place from day one.
 Decide ahead of time where you intend to begin.
-Now, if you’re reading this while up cycling your own picture frame and sitting atop a pile of old college text books and some “back up” pots and pans, fear not.
-You can still get an action plan.
+Now, if you’re reading this while deep into the decluttering process, fear not.
+You can still make an action plan.

 There are many different decluttering methods.
 Whichever one you decide on, make sure they lead you toward owning less.
 If their secret sauce involves starting off at Crate and Barrel, go back up and reread point number 1 of this article.

 Here are a few different decluttering methods.
 They vary in technique a bit.
 Some are more rigid and others a bit more relaxed.
 Choose what suits your fancy.

 The Minimalist Home, by Joshua Becker, Becoming Minimalist